7 Online Marketing Tips For Your Small Business

 SEO is the staple of online marketing channels.
 Simply defined, SEO is a marketing discipline focused on growing visibility in organic (non-paid) search engine results.
 As SEO seeks to predict a users’ intent based on the keywords he/she types into the search engine, by using the right keywords, you have a high chance of reaching a prospect just when he/she needs your product/service (and thus a high chance of conversion).
 SEO can be the big tips for business to use as online marketing tool.

 The other obvious of SEO include increased traffic and therefore more publicity, exposure and revenue.
+SEO is one of the best marketing tip for small business.

 Here are 15 quick tips for SEO: